More than money: Employees in China demand cleaner office air

 “The last thing we want is for someone to worry about the air they’re breathing, so it’s a great selling point for us,” said Geoff Broderick, vice president and general manager of Asia-Pacific Automotive Operations at J.D.
 Power.

 Property developers such as Kerry Properties and Jiaming Investment Co.
-Ltd have implemented air system upgrades in hopes that better indoor air quality will attract more tenants, and suppliers expect their businesses to jump in 2016 - source?.
+Ltd have implemented air system upgrades in hopes that better indoor air quality will attract more tenants, and suppliers expect their businesses to jump in 2016.

 Beijing has already issued two “red alerts” for smog this winter, which see cars taken off roads and schools and factories closed.